Submitty/submitty.github.io/_docs/developer/automated_grading.md

    ```

    Make sure to insert the correct username and ip address for each
    worker machine.
-Also specify the number of simultaneous workers on each
+Also specify the number of simultaneous workers on
-   worker machine.
+   each worker machine, and the capabilities of each machine.
+At
+   least one machine in the pool must specify the capability
+   `"default"`.
+The capabilities can be any string, and customized to
+   your courses and hardware.

    _NOTE: You may chose to do no autograding on the primary machine
    and ship all autograding tasks to the worker machines by specifying